Adapting your home: managing cognitive impairment and behaviour that challenges

 VAT exempt purchases

-Equipment suppliers may have the VAT exemption form on their website or you can download a general form from the Government website.
+Equipment suppliers may have the VAT exemption form on their website, or you can download a general form from HM Revenue and Customs before you make your purchase.
 You will need to fill in a form for each supplier you use, but you will only need to do this for the first purchase with them.

 Disabled Facilities Grants (DFGs)